-To change your Shipping Rate Estimate, Sales Tax paid, or the estimated Monthly Storage duration, click on the small gear icon just above the FBA/MFN toggle:
+To change your Shipping Rate Estimate, Sales Tax paid, or the estimated Monthly Storage duration, click the small gear icon just above the FBA/MFN toggle:

-- sales tax
+- Sales tax

-- number of months you want to estimate storage at Amazon
+- Number of months you want to estimate storage at Amazon

 We realize that a lot of information comes at you when doing product research, so we have organized the information on the Scout page into Tabs.
 Information is there, but only when you need or want to see it.